Johnny Storm: Is that a trick question?

 - Fanservice: Both Storm siblings show a lot of skin in both movies due to Wardrobe Malfunction shenanigans involving their powers with Clothing Damage and Invisible Streaker.
 Not to mention the skintight uniform they wear.
 And they are played by the gorgeous Jessica Alba and the handsome Chris Evans.

 - Finger Snap Lighter: Johnny discovers that he can light a flame over his hand by snapping his fingers, and repeatedly snaps to put it out and light it again.
 Which greatly annoys Sue.
+When Ben and Johnny swap powers, Ben does this.

 - The First Cut Is the Deepest: Victor makes it quite clear that he "hates all of you," while staring directly at Susan.